Solar Food Dehydration - no electrical power needed

 - a reflective white/silver wall on the back side of the dryer to increase solar gain at higher latitudes

-- east and west sides enclosed or shielded to prevent excessive cooling by cross-flowing winds under the food screens the collector
+- east and west sides enclosed or shielded to prevent excessive cooling by cross-flowing winds under the food screens

 The above is mainly excerpted from "Feeding Ourselves" (shown below), by Larisa Walk, available as either a download or as a physical copy.